LmeSzinc/AzurLaneAutoScript/README_en.md

 - **Unable to handle network issues**
 - **Low-end PCs might have issues**, Low-end PCs have a screenshot time cost over 1s, while middle-end costs about 0.5s, high-end costs about 0.3s.
 - **Exercise may too late to quit when it's going to failed**
-- **NemuPlayer does not support long taps send from minitouch, unable to feed dorm**.
+- **NemuPlayer does not support two-finger zoom out send from minitouch, unable to collect loves and coins in dorm**.
 NemuPlayer is not recommended.
 - **Swipe may be treated as click if emulator stuck randomly**